Our partner, Cigna Healthcare, provides international health insurance to keep you covered in Canada. Get a free quote!

 Advertisement

-Most importantly: pregnant women cannot be refused entry to Canada based on their pregnancy alone.
+Before we dive deeper into this topic, we wanted to highlight the most important takeaway: pregnant people cannot be refused entry to Canada based on their pregnancy alone.

-Today, we’ll discuss some of the most important considerations individuals should consider if they move to Canada while pregnant.
+However, it’s important to understand what your obligations are (you need to be honest, for one!).
+That’s why we’re discussing some of the most important considerations individuals should consider if they move to Canada or apply for a Canadian visa or permit while pregnant.

 If it is clear to the officer, based on the lack of a return ticket or other evidence, that you intend to give birth in Canada, that does not disqualify you from entry.
 It just means that you will likely be asked whether you have sufficient funds to pay for these expenses and questioned on whether you intend to leave at the end of your authorized stay.